VigneshVSV/hololinked/README.md

 - the hardware is (generally) represented by a class
 - properties are validated get-set attributes of the class which may be used to model settings, hold captured/computed data or generic network accessible quantities
 - actions are methods which issue commands like connect/disconnect, execute a control routine, start/stop measurement, or run arbitray python logic
-- events can asynchronously communicate/push (arbitrary) data to a client (say, a GUI), like alarm messages, streaming measured quantities etc.
+- events can asynchronously communicate/push arbitrary data to a client, like alarm messages, streaming measured quantities etc.

 In this package, the base class which enables this classification is the `Thing` class.
 Any class that inherits the `Thing` class can instantiate properties, actions and events which become visible to a client in this segragated manner.
 For example, consider an optical spectrometer, the following code is possible: